Weight loss: Techniques

-Diet and exercise
+Adjustments to eating patterns

-The least intrusive weight loss methods, and those most often recommended, are adjustments to eating patterns and increased physical activity, generally in the form of exercise.
-The World Health Organization recommends that people combine a reduction of processed foods high in saturated fats, sugar and salt, and reduced caloric intake with an increase in physical activity.
-Both long-term exercise programs and anti-obesity medications reduce abdominal fat volume.
+The least intrusive weight loss methods, and those most often recommended, are adjustments to eating patterns.
+The World Health Organization recommends that people reduce eating processed foods high in saturated fats, sugar and salt.
 Self-monitoring of diet, exercise, and weight are beneficial strategies for weight loss, particularly early in weight loss programs.
 Research indicates that those who log their foods about three times per day and about 20 times per month are more likely to achieve clinically significant weight loss.
 Permanent weight loss depends on maintaining a negative energy balance and not the type of macronutrients (such as carbohydrate) consumed.

+Higher satiety values diets can contribute to weight loss through increasing satiety and decreasing appetite.
 High protein diets have shown greater efficacy in the short term (under 12 months) for people eating ad libitum due to increased thermogenesis and satiety, however this effect tends to dissipate over time.

+Exercise

+Exercise can reduce weight.
+Weight training has been recommended as a type of exercise to burn fat, because of its ability to increase muscle mass, which increases metabolism.
+Both long-term exercise programs and anti-obesity medications reduce abdominal fat volume.